mehar-samra/mehar-samra.github.io/_posts/2025-08-19-user-authentication.md

 When a user is finished using Infiniworkflow, they may click "Yes" or "Save and Exit" to exit the application, or they may click "Logout", which saves the current workflow and logs out of the session, returning back to the login screen.

-As an Admin, you will have extended permissions that regular users won't, which includes making and removing users and groups.
-To access these controls, click on the Admin link and enter your admin username and password to continue.
-You will then reach a page like this, with all of the Admin controls available.
+Admin users will have extended permissions that regular users won't, which includes making and removing users and groups.
+These controls can be accessed by clicking on the Admin link, then entering the admin username and password, which will bring up a page like this that has all of the Admin controls available.

 ![Admin Page](/assets/ui_user_admin_page.jpg)